0xAX/linux-insides/Booting/linux-bootstrap-4.md

 Here we get the address stored in the `ebx` with `pgtable` offset and put it in `edi`.
 Next we put this address with offset `0x1007` in the `eax` register. `0x1007` is 4096 bytes (size of the PML4) + 7 (PML4 entry flags - `PRESENT+RW+USER`) and puts `eax` in `edi`.
 After this manipulation `edi` will contain the address of the first Page Directory Pointer Entry with flags - `PRESENT+RW+USER`.

-In the next step we build 4 Page Directory entries in the Page Directory Pointer table, where the first entry will be with `0x7` flags and the others with `0x8`:
+In the next step we build 4 Page Directory entries in the Page Directory Pointer table, where the first entry will be with `0x7` flags or present, write, userspace (`PRESENT WRITE | USER`):

 ```assembly
 	leal	pgtable + 0x1000(%ebx), %edi